d2l-ai/d2l-en/chapter_introduction/intro.md

 possible sets along with a corresponding relevance score and then to retrieve the top-rated elements.
 [PageRank](https://en.wikipedia.org/wiki/PageRank) is an early example of such a relevance score.
-One of the peculiarities is that it didn't depend on the actual query.
+One of the peculiarities is that it did not depend on the actual query.
 Instead, it simply helped to order the results that contained the query terms.
 Nowadays search engines use machine learning and behavioral models to obtain query-dependent relevance scores.
 There are entire conferences devoted to this subject.